AngelGuerrero/AngelGuerrero/README.md

 ## 💼 Professional Summary

-Senior Software Engineer with **7+ years** of experience architecting and delivering high-impact solutions for international enterprises.
-Specialized in building scalable, production-ready applications that drive business growth and operational efficiency.
+Senior Software Engineer with **7+ years** of experience building and delivering production-ready applications for international teams.
+Specialized in full-stack development, system architecture, and technical leadership.

-**Key Achievements:**
+**Key Experience:**
-- 🚀 Led technical teams in delivering **20+ MVPs** and enterprise products from concept to production
+- 🚀 Led development of multiple MVPs and enterprise products from concept to production
-- ⚡ Architected microservices infrastructure handling **1M+ daily requests** with 99.9% uptime
+- ⚡ Designed and implemented scalable backend architectures and RESTful/GraphQL APIs
-- 🌍 Successfully managed remote engineering teams across 4+ countries and multiple time zones
+- 🌍 Collaborated with remote engineering teams across different countries and time zones
-- 📈 Reduced deployment time by 60% through CI/CD pipeline optimization and automation
+- 📈 Improved development workflows through CI/CD implementation and best practices
-- 💡 Mentored 15+ junior developers, establishing best practices and code standards
+- 💡 Mentored developers and conducted code reviews to maintain code quality

 ---